Joanne Baker

 Biography

 Jim Wu has been developing symptoms of Parkinsonism since he was 22 years old, and in 2016, at the age of 30, was diagnosed with Young Onset Parkinson’s.
 Since then, Jim has been called to the British Columbia Law Society where he subsequently ran his law practice before joining his current firm at Forte Law, where he exclusively practices employment law.
-In the span of just one year, Jim made several appearances before the Supreme Court of British Columbia and the Federal Court of Canada — his most recent being a two-week-long trial in Northern British Columbia that he ran as lead counsel.
-Outside of work, Jim holds a blue belt in Brazilian jiujitsu and he trains his long-haired German Shepherd, “Hachiko,” in the sport of herding.
-He is also a mentor for the Big Brothers of Greater Vancouver and an active member and mentor for the Federation of Asian Canadian Lawyers of British Columbia.
+Jim has won and lost at all levels of British Columbia courts.
+Outside of work, Jim holds a blue belt in Brazilian jiujitsu and he enjoys karaoke very much.

 Dr. Martin McKeown